 When termites find their way into homes and other structures, they feed on wooden elements that they come across.
 As they feed, they damage the structural integrity of the wood, causing extensive and expensive damage.
 Drywood termites feed slowly but very efficiently, sometimes only leaving behind a thin exterior shell.

 Why do I have a termite problem?

-Termites find their way onto properties in many different ways:
+Termites find their way onto properties in many different ways and cause problems: